-For the next few weeks, they slogged across the Shattered Territories, eating smoked Lorgpug and drinking his blood.
-On the sixth day of the third week, a downpour of rain blasted the plains.
-Holly and Estilian were able to refill their bladders with the use of rain-traps.
+For the next few weeks they slogged across the Territories, eating smoked Lorgpug and drinking his blood.

 Estilian grew more and more distant.
-He spoke in a deadened monotone, and his replies were clipped and short.
-At first, Holly thought he was being a bitch and that he’d get over it, but then she became worried.
-What would happen if he continued acting like a goddamn zombie?
-Holly had never believed in PTSD (which was incredibly ironic—in the depths of her soul, she knew full well she was suffering from a giant case of it), so Estilian’s behavior disturbed and perplexed her.
+He spoke in a deadened monotone, and his replies became clipped and short.
+At first, Holly thought he’d get over it, but when he started mumbling to himself, she became worried.
+She didn’t believe in PTSD (which was incredibly ironic—in the depths of her soul, she knew full well she was suffering from a giant case of it), so Estilian’s behavior disturbed and perplexed her.

 “Estilian.”
-She shook her saddle, making sure it was firmly mounted atop Gucci’s back.
-“What’s your fucking deal?
+She shook her saddle, making sure it was firmly mounted on Gucci’s back.
+“What’s your deal?
 Why are you acting so goddamn weird?”

 “Mmm?”
-The High Mage directed a dull-eyed stare at her.
+The High Mage stared ahead at the sterile landscape.
 “I’m sorry—what did you say?”

 “I said what the fuck is your deal?”
 Holly shouted.
 Gucci snorted and bristled.